-The majority of the park's well-known and significant historic buildings, such as the Jacob Riis Park Bath House in Jamaica Bay, Officers' Row at Sandy Hook, and Battery Weed at Fort Wadsworth, are adjacent to the ocean and other water bodies and are vulnerable to sea level rise and coastal storms.
+The majority of the park's well-known and significant historic buildings, such as the Jacob Riis Park Bath House in Jamaica Bay, Officers' Row at Sandy Hook, and Battery Weed at Fort Wadsworth, are adjacent to the ocean and other water bodies.
 Some of these places have already experienced increases in storm flooding.
 Greater levels of shoreline and dune erosion have been occurring due to human influences and natural forces.
 Roads, trails, paved paths, and wildlife habitat have already been impacted.